Alarms and safety aids

 Some mobile phones and mobile phone apps are able to track your location and send this information to family, friends, or the emergency services.

 Some equipment designed specifically to help people with disabilities does not include VAT.
-For example, you may not need to pay VAT on a seizure alarm system if you say it is for someone with epilepsy.
+For example, you may not need to pay VAT on a seizure alarm system or other safety aids if you say it is for someone with epilepsy.